 ‘Something that feels almost invaluable,’ Salazar whispered.
 ‘Something so precious you might not survive without it.’

 Fleur.
-Harry’s heart froze.
+Harry’s heart froze and his breath caught.

 ‘I won’t.’
 He shook his head and his wand flashed ice cold against his skin.
 ‘I can’t.
 I couldn’t.
 Never.’